smaurice101/readthedocs/docs/source/usage.rst

        This binary is compatible with REST API.
 TML solutions (using Python) connect to this binary and instruct it to stream data to Kafka, preprocess data, and develop training data sets for machine learning.
    * - HPDE
+     - Hyper-prediction technology performs all machine learning functions.
+Viper connects to HPDE, using REST, and instructs it to perform machine learning.
+By off-loading this function to HPDE, TML can perform very fast machine learning (in few seconds) for each entity and sliding time window.

 2. TML Component: One Core Python Library
 --------------------------